Atualizado/Updated: 2026-03-09

 - Enter your password and click “Sign in“.

-- On first use, set the time zone by selecting “(UTC) Dublin, Edinburgh, Lisbon, London“.
+- Set the time zone by selecting “(UTC) Dublin, Edinburgh, Lisbon, London“.

-- On first use, set the language by selecting, for example, “Portuguese (Portugal)“.
+- Set the language by selecting, for example, “Portuguese (Portugal)“.

 - Open the Outlook client for PC.